 In this dialog, users can update the Production Status of the activity (explained in the previous section).
-In addition, users can report Quantities of items or a Time of production to update the status of the activity.
+In addition, users can report the Quantities of items or a Time of production to update the status of the activity.

 3) Activity Scheduling Grid

 Similar to the Activity Status Dialog, the activity Scheduling Grid can be accessed through the Gantt chart, this time by right-clicking on the Resource that is assigned to perform that activity.
 Unlike the previous two methods, the activity Scheduling Grid displays all the activities scheduled to that Resource for the duration of the Planning Horizon.
-However, only the first scheduled Activity can be updated and must be marked as Finished before the next activity can be updated.
+However, only the first scheduled Activity can be updated and marked as Finished before the next activity can be updated.

 Visualizing the Status of the Activity

 Different Gantt label segments make it easy to visualize the activity's status and progress directly from the Gantt view.
 As progress is reported, the size of the activity block will also shrink.